Higher Ground is a casual game for Gear VR.

-The simplest way of getting the app is to copy this key on your device, then open the Oculus app, click More down the bottom and select Redeem Key.
-More info here.
+The simplest way of getting the app is to copy the key you get via email on your Galaxy device, then open the Oculus app, click More down the bottom and select Redeem Key.
 Once you’ve pasted that in, the app will be added to your library and you’ll get updates as you would with any Oculus Store app you purchased.

-Guardian – Higher Ground is strongly influenced by an excellent game I once played on the Amiga called The Sentinel, where you climb a landscape in order to oversee the Guardian and conquer it.
-Note that the screenshots here are from an earlier version (but the art hasn’t got any better; I’m looking for someone who can fix that).
+Higher Ground is strongly influenced by an excellent game I once played on the Amiga called The Sentinel, where you climb a landscape in order to oversee the Sentinel and conquer it.
 For a small video of gameplay, follow this youtube link.
+Or for the new version, follow this youtube link.

 In the original, the player moves by teleportation.
 If you have enough energy you can project a clone of yourself and transport yourself into that shell.
 If you have time – that is, you’re not under attack – you can turn around and absorb your old shell so no energy is lost.